thedynamiclinker/sudocode/bin/sh.md

 1: Exactly what?

-0: Well as you so eloquently put it: `!?definitely not`
+0: Well as you so eloquently put it: `!?programmers`

 1: Um... what was that?